BoneManTGRM/Autonomous-research-agent/README.md

 # 🛡️ License

 **Code:** MIT License
 **Scientific Framework:** Attribution required.
-Commercial usage requires permission.

-MIT licensing applies only to your implementation—not the Reparodynamics framework.
+The Reparodynamics theory itself is protected and may not be rebranded or repurposed without attribution.

 ---